 You can swim with the condition, but it can be quite painful while you move, or from any chemicals if you have infections already.
-Furthermore, people may find it unhygienic, so have it treated before taking on any activities like this.
+Furthermore, people may find it unhygienic, which will cost your respect, so have it treated before taking on any activities like this.

 What is a pincer toenail?

-A pincer nail a type of ingrown, but a more painful type.
+A pincer nails a type of ingrown, but a more painful type.
 It means an excessive curving of your nail plate, which causes it to pinch into the area around it.

 The pincer nail looks like a C-curve on the nail so you can see its ends pushing into the area.
 This is different compared to the ingrown toenail, which affects only one side and does not have a clear C-shape.

-While it has its differences, they have similar symptoms and remedies.
+While it has its differences, they have similar symptoms, remedies, and removal cost.
 Pincer toenails are just much more painful.